ttttonyhe/snapaper/README.md

 1. Now using Grid layout in subjects pages
 2. Fixed a bug where 「Back」 button could not be used under some browsers

+#### V0.13
+1. Fixed a bug where the past papers were not found in some subjects
+2. Change the domain from papers.ouorz.com to snapaper.com
+3. Improved papers list button style

 <br/>

 ## Copyrights